-Figure 2.7.
-Diffuse reflectance spectrum of yttrium chloride from 25000 - 2000 cm-1.
-Different filters, beamsplitters and detectors were used to optimize the entire spectral region.
+Figure 2.6.
+Diffuse reflectance spectrum of yttrium chloride from 25,000 - 2,000 cm-1.
+Different beamsplitters and detectors were used to optimize the entire spectral region.

-CHAPTER 3

-Step-Scan Phase-Resolved Spectroscopy (S2PRS) - Modulation Experiments
+Chapter 3: Step-scan Phase-resolved Spectroscopy (S2PRS) - Modulation Experiments

 Step-scan phase-resolved spectroscopy (S2PRS) includes three types of modulation techniques: 1) amplitude modulation (IR intensity chopping); 2) phase modulation (mirror dithering along the retardation direction or path difference modulation); and 3) sample modulation (sample under an external, usually sinusoidal, physical perturbation).
-In S2PRS experiments, the raw detector signal can be demodulated by an external lock-in amplifier,11 a dedicated demodulator,12 or an internal DSP circuitry-based demodulator.13-15 In the early 1990's when multiple modulations were applied to the system, multiple lock-in amplifiers were required for sequential demodulations at different modulation frequencies.
-Today, research-grade Nicolet FT-IR spectrometers are fully equipped with internal DSP demodulators, and thus experiments requiring lock-in amplifiers have been greatly simplified.
+In S2PRS experiments, the raw detector signal can be demodulated by an external lock-in amplifier,11 a dedicated demodulator,12 or an internal DSP circuitry-based demodulator.^{13, 15}

+In the early 1990's when multiple modulations were applied to the system, multiple lock-in amplifiers were required for sequential demodulations at different modulation frequencies.
+Today, research-grade iS50R FTIR spectrometers are fully equipped with internal DSP demodulators, and thus experiments requiring lock-in amplifiers have been greatly simplified.
 The spectrometers also keep the external input channel option when an arbitrary external sinusoidal modulation and a lock-in amplifier are used, as in amplitude modulation (AM) experiments.
 In a typical DSP-based S2PRS data collect, two orthogonal outputs at phase angles 0° (I, in-phase) and 90° (Q, quadrature) are generated and recorded simultaneously.
 The following sections in this chapter will present typical applications for all three modulation techniques.